Mohammad-Faiz-Cloud-Engineer/Devtools-Terminator/CONTRIBUTING.md

 ## Questions?

-Open an issue with the "question" label or email mohdfaiz9695@gmail.com.
+Open an issue with the "question" label on GitHub.

 ## License